joevgreathead/ts-resume/README.md

 - Node
 - Yarn

+The output can be found at: [joevg.dev](https://joevg.dev)

-Final output can be found linked on my [Linkedin profile](https://www.linkedin.com/in/joevgreathead/) under Contact Info.
+A printed PDF version of the same can be found on [Dropbox](https://www.dropbox.com/s/gxfidqakjqboep7/JoeGreathead_Resume.pdf?dl=0).

+You can also find me on [Linkedin](https://www.linkedin.com/in/joevgreathead/) if you prefer.

 ## Set up

 As with anything, start by cloning the repo, then create a data.ts file in the src/ directory.
-A data-sample.ts file is provided with dummy data as an example.
+A `data-sample.ts` file is provided with dummy data as an example.
+Just change the file name from `data-sample.ts` to `data.ts` in order to use it.

 Then: